Skip to Content

 Directions

-Next, glue the antennae to the back and top of the ladybug’s head.
+Next, help your child to glue the antennae to the back and top of the ladybug’s head.

 Position the head in the middle and bottom of the ladybug’s body, with half the ladybug’s head hanging off the bottom.